Concussions: The Importance of Using Our Heads

 He looked in Leah’s eyes, asked her to perform a few minor movements and they talked briefly.
 Leah is a tough, competitive and a strong leader on the team.
 Naturally, she was anxious to get back in.
 So he let her.
 In his defense, Leah seemed relatively fine but I still had doubts.

 Four days later, Leah told us that she went to the doctor.
 She had a concussion and would have to miss the National Indoor Tournament, a championship tournament that she had trained for all season.
-She was so disappointed and I felt guilty that I let Leah return to play that day.
+She was so disappointed and I felt so guilty that I let Leah return to play that day.
 Even though the trainer was technically the so-called expert, I should have trusted my instincts.
 When in doubt, sit them out, right?
 I still think about what could have happened if she had been knocked down again.
 The repercussions could have been long term – much worse than just missing one tournament.

 Here at Safe Kids we believe empowering coaches with information about injuries is an important way to keep kids safe.
 We actually have a whole set of resources just for coaches.